nwtime/ntpwww/content/en/documentation/4.2.8-series/ntp.conf.md

 : &emsp;This is the file name for the statistics records.
 Filenames of set members are built from three concatenated elements `prefix`, `filename` and `suffix`:

 &emsp;&emsp;<code>**prefix**</code>

-: &emsp;&emsp;This is a constant filename path.
+: &emsp;This is a constant filename path.
 It is not subject to modifications via the `filegen` option.
 It is defined by the server, usually specified as a compile-time constant.
 It may, however, be configurable for individual file generation sets via other commands.
 For example, the prefix used with `loopstats` and `peerstats` generation can be configured using the `statsdir` option explained above.

 &emsp;&emsp;<code>**filename**</code>
 : &emsp;&emsp;This string is directly concatenated to the prefix mentioned above (no intervening `/`).
 This can be modified using the file argument to the `filegen` statement.
 No `..` elements are allowed in this component to prevent filenames referring to parts outside the filesystem hierarchy denoted by `prefix`.

 &emsp;&emsp;<code>**suffix**</code>
 : &emsp;&emsp;This part is reflects individual elements of a file set.
 It is generated according to the type of a file set.

 &emsp;<code>**type _typename_**</code>
 : &emsp;A file generation set is characterized by its type.
 The following types are supported:

 &emsp;&emsp;<code>**none**</code>
 : &emsp;&emsp;The file set is actually a single plain file.

 &emsp;&emsp;<code>**pid**</code>
 : &emsp;&emsp;One element of file set is used per incarnation of a ntpd server.
 This type does not perform any changes to file set members during runtime, however it provides an easy way of separating files belonging to different [`ntpd`](/documentation/4.2.8-series/ntpd/) server incarnations.
 The set member filename is built by appending a `.` to concatenated `prefix` and `filename` strings, and appending the decimal representation of the process ID of the [`ntpd`](/documentation/4.2.8-series/ntpd/) server process.

 &emsp;&emsp;<code>**day**</code>
 : &emsp;&emsp;One file generation set element is created per day.
 A day is defined as the period between 00:00 and 24:00 UTC.
 The file set member suffix consists of a `.` and a day specification in the form `YYYYMMdd`. `YYYY` is a 4-digit year number (e.g., 1992). `MM` is a two digit month number. `dd` is a two digit day number.
 Thus, all information written at 10 December 1992 would end up in a file named `prefix filename.19921210`.

 &emsp;&emsp;<code>**week**</code>
 : &emsp;&emsp;Any file set member contains data related to a certain week of a year.
 The term week is defined by computing day-of-year modulo 7.
 Elements of such a file generation set are distinguished by appending the following suffix to the file set filename base: A dot, a 4-digit year number, the letter `W`, and a 2-digit week number.
 For example, information from January, 10th 1992 would end up in a file with suffix `1992W1`.

 &emsp;&emsp;<code>**month**</code>
 : &emsp;&emsp;One generation file set element is generated per month.
 The file name suffix consists of a dot, a 4-digit year number, and a 2-digit month.

 &emsp;&emsp;<code>**year**</code>
 : &emsp;&emsp;One generation file element is generated per year.
 The filename suffix consists of a dot and a 4 digit year number.

 &emsp;&emsp;<code>**age**</code>
 : &emsp;&emsp;This type of file generation sets changes to a new element of the file set every 24 hours of server operation.
 The filename suffix consists of a dot, the letter `a`, and an 8-digit number.
 This number is taken to be the number of seconds the server is running at the start of the corresponding 24-hour period.
 Information is only written to a file generation by specifying `enable`; output is prevented by specifying `disable`.

 &emsp;<code>**link | nolink**</code>

-: &emsp;It is convenient to be able to access the current element of a file generation set by a fixed name.
+: &emsp; It is convenient to be able to access the current element of a file generation set by a fixed name.
 This feature is enabled by specifying `link` and disabled using `nolink`.
 If link is specified, a hard link from the current file set element to a file without suffix is created.
 When there is already a file with this name and the number of links of this file is one, it is renamed appending a dot, the letter `C`, and the pid of the [`ntpd`](/documentation/4.2.8-series/ntpd/) server process.
 When the number of links is greater than one, the file is unlinked.
 This allows the current file to be accessed by a constant name.

 &emsp;<code>**enable | disable**</code>
 : &emsp;Enables or disables the recording function.

 * * *